bradgignac/slingshot/README.md

 ## Usage

-This section describes the commands available in Slingshot.
-The config files used here are located in the `examples` directory at the root of the repository.
+This section describes the options and commands available in Slingshot.
+The config files used in the code samples are located in the `examples` directory at the root of the repository.
+For more information about Slingshot commands and their options, run `slingshot --help`.

 ### Push